 1. Real Estate

 Nothing has staying power as far as investments go like investing in real estate does.
 Whether it’s raw land, rental properties or some other form of real estate, the real estate market has shown itself to be a rock solid investment time and time again.
 When considering using your $100k to invest in real estate, you’ve got many options.
 Depending on where you live, $100,000 could be a nice down payment on a single-family home, a duplex or a condo, or in some areas, could be the full purchase price for those items.
 It could also be a nice down payment for a smaller apartment building in some areas.
+You can even consider investing in a crowdfunded real estate with a platform like Fundrise.
+Crowdfunding allows you to invest in real estate with others so that you don’t have to put up all the capital.
+In 2015 they had a return of 13% in 2015 and their minimum investment is only $1,000.

 Not interested in getting into the real estate rental market?
 Consider investing your money in a raw land purchase.
-This could mean raw land that has potential for later development, or raw land containing a valuable resource such as trees.
+This could mean raw land that has the potential for later development, or raw land containing a valuable resource such as trees.
 No matter what your real estate purchase, real estate in the long-term has a solid history of growing steadily in value and increasing wealth for those investing in it.

 2. Start or Invest in a Business

 If you or someone you know has a banner business idea, this might be just the avenue for you to take your $100,000 and make into a much bigger pile of cash.
 Investing in businesses requires due diligence on what the potential is for said business, however, so before laying down any cash, be sure to educate yourself thoroughly on potential wins and losses the business could suffer, as well as researching if there is truly a need for said business idea.
 Take a cue from business investment experts and analyze any business investment opportunities with a critical eye, looking out for your own monetary best interests first as you consider investing in any business.
-The business with the most potential for success and profit is a business or business idea that has proven a need for their good or service, and has created a solid business plan with hard-core facts to back it up.
+The business with the most potential for success and profit is a business that has proven a need for their good or service and has created a solid business plan with hard-core facts to back it up.

 3. Invest in Index Funds